vmware-tanzu/velero/test/e2e/README.md

 Velero E2E tests uses [Ginkgo](https://onsi.github.io/ginkgo/) testing framework which allows a subset of the tests to be run using the [`-focus` and `-skip`](https://onsi.github.io/ginkgo/#focused-specs) flags to ginkgo.

 The `-focus` flag is passed to ginkgo using the `GINKGO_FOCUS` make variable.
-This can be used to focus on tests for a particular storage provider.
-For example, using `GINKGO_FOCUS="AWS"` will skip all tests except the ones whose test description matches the supplied regex `AWS`.
+This can be used to focus on specific tests.